monerium/smart-contracts/docs/migrating_V1_to_V2.md

 ## Step-by-Step Migration Guide

-The migration process involves a `JavaScript` script that creates a `Foundry` Solidity script, utilizing a list of users acquired from an `Etherscan` service.
+The migration process involves a `JavaScript` script that creates a `Foundry` Solidity script, utilizing a list of users acquired from compiling logs.

 After completion, we will use one `wallet` to deploy and run the migration and set the final `roles` and `owners`.